 In severe cases, anaphylactic shock can cause a drop in blood pressure, rapid heartbeat, difficulty breathing, and even loss of consciousness.
 It is a medical emergency, and prompt treatment with epinephrine is essential to prevent severe consequences.

 It’s important to note that anaphylactic shock is a rare reaction to sulfites and most people can consume sulfites without any problems.
 If you have a history of allergic reactions or suspect that you may be allergic to sulfites, it is important to speak with your doctor, who can help you identify the triggers and develop a plan to manage your condition.

-Over a period of three days, rats were studied as they were exposed to a fine aerosol of the chemical.
+Over three days, rats were studied as they were exposed to a fine aerosol of the chemical.
 They were found to have developed pulmonary edema along with tracheal epithelium irritation.
+21

 As this was an aerosolised version of the sulfite, it is reasonable to say that the average person is unlikely to be exposed to the same outcomes where the form of exposure is in foods or personal care products that are not aersoloised.

 Referencing the same study cited in the section above, a review of a range of chemicals, including sodium sulfite, found that there were cases of fetal toxicity in rats where their exposure was through a large dose of heptahydrate form.

 After this review, the panel determined that there were no significant risks associated with the use of this chemical in cosmetics.